getzola/zola/docs/content/documentation/templates/rss.md

 - `last_build_date`: the date of the latest post
-- `pages`: see [the page variables](./documentation/templates/pages-sections.md#page-variables) for a detailed description of this variable.
+- `pages`: see [the page variables](./documentation/templates/pages-sections.md#page-variables) for a detailed description of what this contains